NewPark Mall

 NewPark Mall is a 1161681 sqft super-regional mall in Newark, California.
-Opened in August 1980, it currently houses 119 stores.
+Opened on August 6, 1980, it currently houses 119 stores.
 It serves the Tri-City area (Fremont, Newark and Union City).
-The mall underwent extensive renovations that were completed in early 2017.
+The Mall underwent extensive renovations that were completed in early 2017.
 Among the additions are a 12-screen AMC movie complex with an IMAX screen and an elaborate new glass-walled restaurant area with views through the entire property.

-The Marin Farmers Markets nonprofit organization operates a farmers market on the mall property on Sunday.
-The mall is adjacent to the Newark campus of Ohlone College and Newark Memorial High School.
+The Marin Farmers Markets nonprofit organization operates a farmers market on the Mall property on Sunday.
+The Mall is adjacent to the Newark campus of Ohlone College and Newark Memorial High School.